REPORT

 Our View

-The "1-second rule" for Imabari towels has an exception: "If the towels do not settle within XNUMX seconds, they must settle within XNUMX seconds after one home wash."
-This rule is not a very strict standard.
-The quality standards other than the "XNUMX-second rule" are equivalent to the quality standards set by the inspection association as indicators and the quality standards set by large retail stores, and are considered to be at a fairly general level in the industry.
+The "1-second rule" for Imabari towels has an exception: "If the towels do not settle within XNUMX seconds, they must settle within XNUMX seconds after one home wash," so in reality the standard is not that strict.
+Furthermore, the quality standards other than the "XNUMX-second rule" are equivalent to the quality standards set by inspection associations as indicators and the quality standards set by large retailers, and are considered to be quite general standards within the industry.
 Furthermore, the quality standards generally used by inspection associations and the industry are "guarantees of a minimum level of quality" and are not intended to indicate high quality or high performance.
-Since the imposed standard values are equivalent to the industry standard, meeting "Imabari Towel's unique quality standards" only means "quality that at least exceeds the general minimum standard in the industry," and is not considered to be a basis for high quality.

-The absorbency of Imabari towels
+4) The absorbency of Imabari towels

 Contents of the report